CoderPraBhu/coderprabhu-api/README.md

 Git Repo for K8S: https://github.com/CoderPraBhu/coderprabhu-k8s

 Commands:
-The app was created using Spring Initializr:
+The app was created using Spring Initializr.

 After making any changes, update following command with new version number.
 Execute to build the image and push it: